AminaJawad12/ECG-Image-Classification-Using-CNN-with-Gradio-Dashboard/README.md

 ## 📂 Dataset Structure

-- ✅ ECG Images of Myocardial Infarction Patients
+- ECG Images of Myocardial Infarction Patients
-- ✅ ECG Images of Patient that have History of MI
+- ECG Images of Patients with History of MI
-- ✅ ECG Images of Patient that have abnormal heartbeat
+- ECG Images of Patients with Abnormal Heartbeat
-- ✅ Normal Person ECG Images
+- Normal Person ECG Images
-- ✅ nonecg_images
+- Non-ECG Images

-  ---

 Each ECG image is resized to 224×224 and normalized before training.

 ---